Ronan-Francis/computational_theory/README.md

 ### What is SHA256 Padding?

-SHA256 processes data in fixed-size 512-bit blocks.
-To correctly handle messages of arbitrary length, the padding steps are as follows:

-1. **Append a `1` Bit:**
+In this task, you will implement the padding routine for the SHA256 algorithm:

+- **File Input:**
+  Open and read the file in binary mode.

+- **Padding Steps:**
-   The first step is to append a single `1` bit to the message.
-In hexadecimal, this is represented as `0x80` (binary: `10000000`).
-This operation, described in [RFC 6234](https://datatracker.ietf.org/doc/html/rfc6234), marks the end of the original message.
+  1. Append a single `0x80` byte to signal the end of the original message.

-2. **Append Zero Bits:**
-   Next, a series of `0` bits are added so that the total length of the message (after including the `1` bit but before appending the length) is 56 bytes modulo 64.
-This step ensures that the final 8 bytes, which store the original message length, will complete a full 64-byte block.
-Detailed background on this alignment can be found on [SHA-2 - Wikipedia](https://en.wikipedia.org/wiki/SHA-2).

-3. **Append the Original Message Length:**
-   Finally, the length of the original message (in bits) is appended as a 64-bit big-endian integer.
-This final step is required by the [NIST FIPS 180-4](https://doi.org/10.6028/NIST.FIPS.180-4) specification to complete the padding process.
+  2. Append enough `0x00` bytes so that the total length (excluding the length field) is congruent to 56 modulo 64.
+  3. Append the original message length in bits as an 8-byte (64-bit) big-endian integer.

+The resulting padding should be returned in hexadecimal format.

 ### Reasoning Behind the Approach